Conditional cash transfer

-Conditional cash transfer (CCT) programs aim to reduce poverty by making welfare programs conditional upon the receivers' actions.
+Conditional cash transfer (CCT) programs aim to reduce poverty by making cash transfers conditional upon the receivers' actions.
 The government (or a charity) only transfers the money to persons who meet certain criteria.
 These criteria may include enrolling children into public schools, getting regular check-ups at the doctor's office, receiving vaccinations, or the like.
 CCTs seek to help the current generation in poverty, as well as breaking the cycle of poverty for the next through the development of human capital.
 Conditional cash transfers could help reduce feminization of poverty.

-Countries

-Conditional cash transfers have been used in many countries: